 I love vintage Pyrex, you will see it on my page and social media a lot.
 However, there is something to be aware of when it comes to most vintage dishes and cookware, including Pyrex.
-It can have lead.
+It can contain lead.

 I also always hand wash my Pyrex, which is important to keep them in good condition.
 I also do not have children.
 I’m not sure I would use my vintage Pyrex if I did as they are far more susceptible to lead poisoning.
 This and if you are planning on having children is something to consider when deciding what you feel comfortable with.

 I do recommend for most of your food use, especially long-term food storage, that you use new, clear glass containers or stainless steel.
 Both are the safest options.
 I love to use modern Pyrex for most of my food use.
 It’s affordable, good quality, and very safe.
-I mostly cook in stainless steel.
-Creo also makes some glass mixing bowls that have a vintage Pyrex feel, they are a bit pricier than the clear glass Pyrex but are very pretty.

-I’m not a lead expert or doctor, this is just what I have found.
+Remember I’m not a lead expert or doctor, this is just what I have found.
 I do want to stress again that vintage Pyrex often does contain lead, that is not the question, the question is if it’s accessible under normal conditions.
 There isn’t a clear answer so you need to decide for yourself and your family if you feel comfortable using it or not.